Szhenger/scramble/README.md

 ## Background

 Encryption is a paramount tool for securing information in the digital age.
-By converting readable data into an unreadable format, encryption ensures that only authorized users can access the original content.
+By rewriting readable data into an unreadable format, encryption ensures that only authorized users can access the original content.
 In particular, file encryption is essential for protecting data at rest—files that are stored on a computer or device and not actively being used.

 `scramble` was developed as a lightweight command-line tool to provide a quick and easy way to encrypt files.
 It uses a range of basic encryption techniques to modify the content of the file, including:
 * Bitwise Inversion: Inverts each bit in the file’s data, turning `0`s into `1`s and vice versa.